robynhrich/Simon-Game-Challenge/README.md

 # Simon-Game-Challenge

 Create a Simon Game using jQuery
+Create JS file
+Add/Link JavaScript and jQuery